TV wall mounting Warsaw — DIY or call a professional?

 Do I need to buy the bracket myself?

 Yes — the bracket is your material.
-If you’re unsure which one to get, tell us your TV model and wall type and we’ll recommend the right one.
+If you’re not sure which one to buy, send us your TV model and wall type and we’ll suggest the right option.

 Can you mount a TV on a plasterboard wall?

-Yes, but it requires special fixings (toggle bolts or stud mounting).
-There’s a weight limit — TVs over 30 kg on plasterboard may need a reinforcement plate.
+Yes, but it needs special fixings (toggle bolts or stud mounting).
+There is a weight limit — TVs over 30 kg on plasterboard may require a reinforcement plate.

 How long does it take?

-A standard mount on a concrete or brick wall takes 45-60 minutes.
-Plasterboard or in-wall cable routing adds 30-60 minutes.
+A standard installation on a concrete or brick wall takes 45-60 minutes.
+Plasterboard or routing cables inside the wall adds 30-60 minutes.

 Can you hide all the cables?

-Two options: surface cable channel (quick, no wall damage) or in-wall routing (clean look, requires cutting and patching).
-Both are available — specify when booking.
+You’ve got two options: a surface cable channel (fast, no wall damage) or in-wall routing (cleaner look, but it means cutting and patching).
+We do both — just mention it when booking.

 Why Warsaw Residents Trust HandyMan24 for TV Mounting

 - Wall scanning included.
-We check for pipes and cables before drilling — no surprises.
+We check for pipes and cables before drilling — no nasty surprises.

 - All wall types.
-Concrete, brick, plasterboard, aerated block — we have the right anchors for each.
+Concrete, brick, plasterboard, aerated block — we carry the proper anchors for each one.

 - Cable management included.
-Neat cable routing is part of every TV mount.
+Neat cable routing comes with every TV installation.

 - Same-day availability.
-Book in the morning, TV on the wall by evening.
+Book in the morning, and your TV can be on the wall by evening.

-Want your TV on the wall without the risk?
-Check HandyMan24 prices or call — we’ll confirm the best approach for your wall type before arriving.
+Want your TV on the wall without taking the risk?
+Check HandyMan24 prices or call — we’ll confirm the best setup for your wall type before we arrive.